Rodio346/mythical-javascript/README.md

 2. Node with processes, buffers and more

-## Understanding Javascript

-Javascript is an Object Oriented language and have five primitive types which are not objects:

-1. number
-2. string
-3. boolean
-4. null
-5. undefined

-number, string and boolean are easily converted into objects either by programmer or by JS interpreter.
-Now objects are everything in javascript and we know that variable declaration automatically creates a property in an internal object called Activation object which later changed to Lexical Environments and we had binding objects to store them for object environment record.

-Objects are nothing but associative array which have key-value pairs where properties can be either value or function which we call them as methods.

 One good question can be raised is:

 [How does hoisting work if JavaScript is an interpreted language?](https://stackoverflow.com/questions/45620041/how-does-hoisting-work-if-javascript-is-an-interpreted-language)<br>